Whether you’re trekking over mud, grass, gravel or rock, a pair of robust hiking boots is essential. MF tests six of the best hiking boots for men.

 Why you can trust Men’s Fitness

 We spend hours testing every product or service we review, so you can be sure you’re buying the best.
-Find out more about how we test
+Find out more about how we test.
+Our team of fitness kit reviewers includes experienced product testers and fitness writers – as well as the core MF team – who know exactly what sets the best products apart from the rest.
+These hiking boots were tried and tested by regular MF contributor Mark Bailey.

 These are the best hiking boots for men